 He smiles, and for an immeasurable moment, we simply hold one another, caressing, remembering.

 "Edward, it's a new world out there beyond the woods.
-A lot has changed, more in the relatively short period than I've ever experienced."
+A lot has changed, more in the relatively short period than I've ever experienced in ages."

 He raises his eyebrows, then looks up and sighs.